 Diagnosis and Treatment:

-• Dietary Management: Hypoallergenic diets for food allergies.
+• Dietary Management Hypoallergenic diets that treat food allergy.

 Conclusion